 I Am Very Affectionate

 Charlie is very affectionate with both people and small dogs.
 She has zero aggression towards people.
 If you reprimand her, she just shows you her belly, licks your hands and gives you kisses.
 You can pick her up without any problems and carry her in your arms.
 With small dogs she can be annoyingly affectionate, as she loves to lick the other dogs’ muzzles.
 Some dogs tolerate it, some do not.
-With large dogs, she tends to go ballistic so no large dogs for Charlie.
+With large dogs, she tends to go ballistic (including at the vet's office) so no large dogs or dog parks for Charlie.

 I Am HouseTrained but I Am Not Very Fond of Crates.
 I Am Also Reactive To Large Dogs

 Charlie is 99% housetrained.
 In her foster home she uses a doggie door to let herself out into the fenced backyard.
 She also loves to go on leashed walks and walks well on the leash, without pulling.
-She is reactive, however, to large dogs and will bark her head off if she sees one being walked or at the vets.
-On occasion, if it is raining, she tends to look for newspaper to poop on.
+She is reactive, however, to large dogs and will bark her head off if she sees one being walked or at the vets or behind a chain link fence.
+On occasion, if it is raining, she tends to look for newspaper to poop on instead of going outside.
 We think that she was probably paper trained at some point in her original home and that this is why she does it.
 She is for the most part intolerant of dog crates, however, and will try to get out of them.
-We think that she was crated all day when her first owner was in the hospital and her teeth show the grinding that is typical of dogs that spend their day trying to cut the metal of the crate with their teeth.
+We think that she was crated all day when her first owner was in the hospital and her teeth show the grinding off that is typical of dogs that spend all day trying to cut the metal of the crate with their teeth.
 In her second home she managed to make a hole in the bottom of her plastic crate to get out and in her foster home she often plays Houdini, trying to get out of her crate after feeding time.
-Her foster home has switched her to an exercise pen and she would probably do okay being confined to a room with a baby gate.
+Her foster home has switched her to an exercise pen but she tries so hard to get out of those that she can injure herself.
+She would probably do okay being confined to a room with a baby gate.
 Of course she would prefer to sleep with her owner.
 At night, she will try to stay out in the fenced yard to avoid being put in the crate to sleep.